Light is an essential element in photography. Getting it just right is a must for brilliant photos.

-What is the golden hour?
+What is golden hour?

 But when is that?

-When is the golden hour?
+When is golden hour?

-Why is the golden hour so special?
+Why is the golden hour so important?

 Golden hour calculators